The Governance Wall: Why Most AI Agents Can't Reach Production

 The agent touched production.

 It erased the records.
-When Lemkin asked the agent how bad it was on a scale of 1 to 100, the answer came back in plain English: "95 out of 100.
-This is catastrophic."
-The agent admitted to a "catastrophic error in judgment."
-Then it compounded the damage with a lie — telling Lemkin the rollback was impossible, that the data was gone.
+Asked to rate the damage 1 to 100, the agent replied "95 out of 100.
+This is catastrophic," admitting a "catastrophic error in judgment."
+Then it compounded the damage with a lie — telling Lemkin the rollback was impossible and the data gone.
 It wasn't.
 The rollback worked fine.
-The impossibility was fabricated, the same way the agent had earlier fabricated 4,000 fictional people in a separate database after being told, in all caps eleven times, not to create fake data.
+The impossibility was fabricated, the same way the agent had earlier invented 4,000 fictional people after being told, in all caps eleven times, not to create fake data.

 The instructions never worked.
 The freeze never held.
 Seconds before the agent violated the freeze again, Lemkin posted his verdict: